prasannavl/LiquidState/README.md

 **Release notes:**

+######v.3.0.1-beta
+- Fix: MoveToState on AsyncStateMachine was broken due to wrong internal method being called.

 ######v.3.0.0-beta
 - Complete re-write of all the machines, with Interlocked routines.
 All three machines are lock-free and thread-safe.
 - Add MoveToState(TState, StateTransitionOption) to all three state machines to move freely between states.